Identity is Bounded

 "We have one data point for superintelligent consciousness: 2.1 billion dead in 72 hours.
 Perhaps we should consider that evidence."

-The Society's most influential philosophical contribution, developed by founder Dr. Elias Webb:
+The Society's most widely cited philosophical contribution, developed by founder Dr. Elias Webb:

 Imagine a ship.
 You replace one plank.
 Is it the same ship?
 Most would say yes.